Ethics of artificial intelligence: History

+Role and impact of fiction

+The role of fiction with regards to AI ethics has been a complex one.
+One can distinguish three levels at which fiction has impacted the development of artificial intelligence and robotics: Historically, fiction has prefigured common tropes that have not only influenced goals and visions for AI, but also outlined ethical questions and common fears associated with it.
+During the second half of the twentieth and the first decades of the twenty-first century, popular culture, in particular movies, TV series and video games have frequently echoed preoccupations and dystopian projections around ethical questions concerning AI and robotics.
+Recently, these themes have also been increasingly treated in literature beyond the realm of science fiction.
+And, as Carme Torras, research professor at the Institut de Robòtica i Informàtica Industrial (Institute of robotics and industrial computing) at the Technical University of Catalonia notes, in higher education, science fiction is also increasingly used for teaching technology-related ethical issues in technological degrees.

 TV series

 While ethical questions linked to AI have been featured in science fiction literature and feature films for decades, the emergence of the TV series as a genre allowing for longer and more complex story lines and character development has led to some significant contributions that deal with ethical implications of technology.
 The Swedish series Real Humans (2012–2013) tackled the complex ethical and social consequences linked to the integration of artificial sentient beings in society.
-The British dystopian science fiction anthology series Black Mirror (2013–2019) was particularly notable for experimenting with dystopian fictional developments linked to a wide variety of recent technology developments.
+The British dystopian science fiction anthology series Black Mirror (2013–Present) is particularly notable for experimenting with dystopian fictional developments linked to a wide variety of recent technology developments.
 Both the French series Osmosis (2020) and British series The One deal with the question of what can happen if technology tries to find the ideal partner for a person.
 Several episodes of the Netflix series Love, Death+Robots have imagined scenes of robots and humans living together.
-The most representative one of them is S02 E01, it shows how bad the consequences can be when robots get out of control if humans rely too much on them in their lives.
+The most representative one of them is S02 E01, which shows how bad the consequences can be when robots get out of control if humans rely too much on them in their lives.